NathanaelA/nativescript-permissions/README.md

 ## Sample Snapshot
 ![Sample](docs/permissions.gif)

-You can see me do something that requests permissions; then I deny the permissions; the second time through you will see the toast about why I need these permissions; then I accept them.
+You can see me do something that requests permissions; then I deny the permissions.
+The second time through you will see the **toast** about why I think I need these permissions; then I finally accept them.

 ## Requirements
-This requires NativeScript 2.0 to actually work properly on Android 6+
+Unfortunately the required support didn't quite make it into 1.7 of NativeScript.
+So this requires NativeScript 1.8+ to actually work properly

-The required low level support is available in the master branch and if you would like to play with it now, you can install the pre-2.0 masters by:
+The required low level support is available in the master branch and if you would like to play with it now, you can install the masters by doing each of the following steps:

 - npm install http://nativescript.rocks/master/tns-core-modules-master.tgz
 - tns platform remove android